Yoni Mapping to Heal Sexual Trauma?

 For starters, we know what you’re thinking, and the answer is: yes, your entire pelvic area will be massaged, and this includes around your vulva and inside the vagina.
 But hold up, no one’s going to toss you down on an exam table and start digging around!
 This definitely isn’t a trip to the gyno.

-A session generally runs 3 hours, beginning with some tea and introductions to set a comfortable mood, and an entire hour of counseling before any potential disrobing.
+A session generally runs for three hours, beginning with some tea and introductions to set a comfortable mood, and an entire hour of counseling before any potential disrobing.
 Some first-timers choose to forego any actual touch therapy until a later session – or never.
 Consent is an obvious top priority.

 It’s totally ok to be nervous, too.
 Most women aren’t calm from the get-go of their first session, but leave completely convinced of the power of feminine touch.

-Your practitioner will spend at least the first hour in conversation, letting you talk through your sexual experiences and asking thoughtful questions that can lead to self-discovery and healing.
+Your yoni mapping therapist will spend at least the first hour in conversation, letting you talk through your sexual experiences and asking thoughtful questions that can lead to self-discovery and healing.
 If you do decide to follow with the massage, the practitioner now has a better idea of which physical areas need healing.

 Your consent will of utmost concern throughout the entire session, and every touch is up to you.
 You’re welcome to stop at any time and discuss difficult emotions with your therapist.